What Is a Network Engineer? A Look at This Behind-the-Scenes Tech Job

 “Network engineering requires analytical thinking, creative problem solving and most importantly, patience,” says Freeman Smith, senior network engineer at Nufactur.
 He notes that even with the occasional frustrations that come with addressing network problems, the payoff to resolving them can be extremely rewarding and exciting.

-Network engineer career outlook and salary information
+Network engineer career outlook

 In general, the BLS projects employment in computer and information technology occupations to grow by 13 percent from 2020 through 2030.2 While that’s a faster projected rate of growth than the national average, there is a difference for the occupations closely related to network engineering.
 The BLS projects employment of both network and computer systems administrators and computer network architects to grow by 5 percent during that same period.2 A big part of this less-robust (but still solid) growth projection is tied to changes brought on by cloud computing—there’s less need for IT teams to build a hardware network from the ground up.